s-ahmed007/traverse-category/README.md

 ## Usage

 This package is easy to use.
-It provides a handful of helpful functions for navigation.
-This package is auto discovered.
+It provides a handful of helpful functions.
+It is auto discovered package.
 So you just need to install this package and use where you need.

 #### [IMPORTANT] What this package does NOT do